Bismuth: Element Properties And Uses

 Physical Properties

 Bismuth has a number of physical properties that distinguish it from many other metals.
-It has a density of 9.78 g/cm³, making it heavier than lead; however, it is brittle instead of malleable like lead.
-The melting point for bismuth is relatively low at 271.5°C while its boiling point is considerably higher at around 1,564°C. It also exudes a unique crystalline structure that gives way to visually striking and colourful patterns during cooling, contributing to its aesthetic appeal in a variety of cosmetic applications.
+It has a density of 9.78 g/cm³, making it lighter than lead (11.34 g/cm³); however, it is brittle instead of malleable like lead.
+The melting point for bismuth is relatively low at 271.5°C while its boiling point is considerably higher at around 1564°C. It also exhibits a unique crystalline structure that produces visually striking and colourful patterns during cooling, contributing to its aesthetic appeal in a variety of cosmetic applications.

 Key Physical Properties: